Section 7 TRIALS MEETINGS AND RACE MEETINGS

 Rule 146 – Re-run

-Rule 147 – Greyhound not to run more than twice in Day
+Rule 147 – Greyhound not to run more than once in a four day period

 Rule 148 – Re-run, Owner’s option